tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 image(mwaashambooy, 0,0)
 {% endhighlight py %}

-Run the sketch.
-The image is greyscale.
-To begin, a single colour channel is easier to manage.
+The image has been greyscaled prior to loading.
+A single colour channel will be easier to manage at first.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-kernels-mwaashambooy-load.png" />